kingreza/Swift-Visitor/README.md

 }
 ````

 We define two protocols.
 In this example I've called them Documentable and Documenter.
 Another way they could have been named is Visitable and Visitor.
 The class that will implement the Documentable protocol will accept a Documenter visitor.
-This means the documentable class can delegate the task of generating whatever needed documents, be it an email or report to its visitor class the Documentor.
+This means the documentable class can delegate the task of generating the needed documents, be it an email or report to its visitor class the Documentor.
 The class that implements the Documenter, processes the Documentable objects.
-In our example we have two Documentable objects Quote and Appointment.
-They are not implemented yet, but we'll get to them in a second.
+In our example we have two Documentable objects Quote and Appointment and two Documenter classes ReportDocumenter and EmailDocumenter.

 The way we are planning to generate our emails and reports is to have two classes that implement the Documenter protocol: one for emails and another for reports.
 These Documenter class will have the functionality needed to generate the email and report without being part of the Quote and Appointment classes.
 By using visitor we can extend the functionalities of our two visitable classes through external visiting objects.